-CompBioMed’s 7th webinar will take place on 20 March 2019 at 3pm CET and it will focus on
+CompBioMed’s 7th webinar took place on 20 March 2019 and you can rewatch it in full through YouTube via the link below

 Sensitivity analysis of a strongly coupled cardiac electro-mechanical model